thirdweb-example/thirdweb-stripe/README.md

 ## Runnning the Example

 In order to run this example project, we'll need to setup a few pieces.
-First, we'll need to store environment variables for the admin wallet to use for authentication on the backend (to learn more about how wallet authentication works, you can checkout the [Wallet Authentication Documentation](https://portal.thirdweb.com/advanced-features/wallet-authentication)).
+First, we'll need to store environment variables for the admin wallet to use for authentication on the backend (to learn more about how wallet authentication works, you can checkout the [Auth Documentation](https://portal.thirdweb.com/auth)).
 Additionally, we'll need to setup a Stripe account and configure a product on the Stripe dashboard to use for our subscription.

 ### Setup Thirdweb